When Cheap Labour Disappears

 2.2 Counterarguments: Factors Sustaining Cheap Labor

 Despite the general trend towards rising wages in developing economies, several factors can prolong the availability of relatively cheap labor in certain regions.
 Political instability, conflict, and poor governance can trap countries in a low-development state, suppressing wage growth (World Bank, 2017).
 Corruption, in particular, significantly impairs economic progress by diverting resources away from social development.
-African economies lose up to 3.7% of their GDP annually to illicit financial flows (United Nations Conference on Trade and Development [UNCTAD], 2020).
-In Nigeria, for instance, $20 billion in oil revenues were allegedly misappropriated (BBC, 2014).
-In Malawi, aid embezzlement by officials in 2013 prompted donors to suspend funding (Banda, 2013).
-However, increasing efforts toward transparency and institutional reform are underway in many regions.
-The misappropriation undermines investments in education, infrastructure, and healthcare, perpetuating low wages by limiting workers’ skills and bargaining power.
-These factors, however, do not negate the overarching trend: as nations develop and modernize, labor costs tend to increase, making it more so a question of when, rather than if.
+African economies lose an estimated 3.7% of their GDP annually to illicit financial flows, based on the 2013–2015 average (United Nations Conference on Trade and Development [UNCTAD], 2020).
+In Nigeria, for instance, $20 billion in oil revenues were alleged by then-Central Bank Governor Lamido Sanusi to be unaccounted for in 2014, though a subsequent PricewaterhouseCoopers audit reduced the unreconciled amount to $1.48 billion (BBC, 2014; PwC, 2015).
+In Malawi, the “Cashgate” scandal of 2013 saw approximately $32 million embezzled from government accounts, prompting donors including the UK, Norway, and EU to suspend roughly $150 million in aid (Baker Tilly forensic audit, 2014).

 3. Security Risks of Reliance on Supplier Nations